Tanakagi/Monitoring-Infrastructure-./Task 1.md

 <b> I then configured the CloudWatch agent to collect the desired log information.
 The instance has a web server installed,</br>
 so I configured the CloudWatch agent to collect the web server logs and general system metrics.
-<b>I stored the configuration file in AWS Systems Manager Parameter Store, which the CloudWatch agent can then retrieve.</br>
+<b>I stored the configuration file in the AWS Systems Manager Parameter Store, which the CloudWatch agent can then retrieve.</br>
 </br>

 <b>• I selected "Create parameter", This parameter will be referenced when starting the CloudWatch agent.</br>